-- By 40-50 employees, or say $3-$4m in ARR — you must have a complete initial management team.
+- By 40-50 employees, or at least by $4-$5m in ARR — you must have a complete initial management team.
 This means you are no longer the effective VP of any functional area.
 You must not be micromanaging anything at this point, if at all possible, and have fully become a “macromanager.”

 - By 200 employees, you don’t need to have a role in hiring any non-managers.
 Not only are you no longer the boss of any area, but every functional area needs to hire and manage its own staff and self-propagate.
 You should spend all your recruiting time just on VPs and above, and helping screen Directors.